Late Roman Shield Patterns taken from the

 Dux Belgicae secundae

-The manuscripts from which these illustrations are taken do not derive from the Late Roman period: the only surviving copies date from the 15th and 16th centuries, and all derive from a single codex - the Codex Spirensis - that is known to have existed in 1542 but is now lost (and has been lost since the 17th century).
-This raises the question of the authenticity of the illustrations: are they faithful reproductions of the original Roman material; wholesale fabrications of a medieval scribe; or something in between?
+As mentioned above, the manuscripts from which these illustrations are taken do not derive from the late Roman period: the only surviving copies date from the 15th and 16th centuries, and all derive from a single codex - the Codex Spirensis - that is known to have existed in 1542 but is now lost (and has been lost since the 17th century), and which was itself derived from a possibly 9th century Carolingian copy and not the Roman original.
+The reliability of even the "original" Roman document has been questioned, and in particular, its purpose, although A. M. Kaiser has recently (2014) conducted an analysis of the papyrological evidence for the Egyptian units mentioned in the Notitia: "Egyptian Units and the reliability of the Notitia dignitatum, pars Oriens", available here, which demonstrates the reliability of the Egyptian listings, and by inference, those of other (eastern) sections of the Notitia.
+Nonetheless, the reliability of the textual listings and the accompanying pictures are two different things, and this raises the question of the authenticity of the illustrations: are they faithful reproductions of original Roman material; wholesale fabrications of a medieval scribe; or something in between?

-The document that is the Notitia Dignitatum is divided into halves pertaining to the western and the eastern portions of the Roman empire (or rather, eastern and western portions; the Romans not adhering to the same worldview as us).
-On internal evidence, the eastern section appears to be (at least at first sight) an essentially uniform composition dating to (or heavily revised in) ca. 395 AD, with minor alterations perhaps dating to 5 years later; some would date almost all of it to ca. 400 AD however.
-The western section seems to initially date from the same time, and then having evidently undergone considerable revision, with some items seemingly dating to 420 AD or even as late as 425 AD.
+The Notitia Dignitatum as it has come down to us is apparently divided into halves pertaining to the western and the eastern portions of the Roman empire (or rather, eastern and western portions; the Romans not adhering to the same worldview as us).
+On internal evidence, the eastern section appears to be (at least at first sight) an essentially uniform composition dating to (or heavily revised in) ca. 394 AD; some would date almost all of it to ca. 400 AD, however, but no later.
+The western section seems to initially date from the same time, but has evidently undergone considerable revision, with some items seemingly dating to 420 AD or even as late as 425 AD.
+(I say "apparently divided" into two halves, because part of the perceived division is due to Seeck's rearrangement of the material, and is not entirely reflected in the same way in the actual manuscripts themselves).

-I have compiled an alphabetical list of all the units mentioned in the Notitia which may help people in analysing the distribution of units, etc.
+I have compiled an alphabetical list of the units mentioned in the Notitia which may help people in analysing the distribution of units, etc. Some include links to their shield patterns, etc.

 Alae